 If you or someone you know has been accused of retail fraud, contact Dallo Law, P.C..
 Years of experience and a dedication for what he does sets Mr. Dallo apart as he puts his all into each and every single one of his client’s cases.
 He will diligently review evidence, bring in experts and effective witnesses, detect any illegal search and seizure activity, and do whatever necessary to ensure you get the best possible outcome for your case.

-Schedule your first consultation for free with attorney Dallo by calling his office at (248) 283-7000.
+Schedule your first consultation with attorney Dallo by calling his office at (248) 283-7000.
 Dallo Law, P.C. has offices set up in Bloomfield Hills Michigan, but we accept clients throughout the greater Oakland County and Macomb County area including Utica, New Baltimore, Roseville, Troy, West Bloomfield Township, Warren, Sterling Heights, Fraser, Pontiac, Oakland Charter Township, Royal Oak, Auburn Hills, and Novi.

 Information Center: